 The major differences between the value added by industries of Coffs Harbour City and New South Wales were:

-- A larger percentage of value added by Agriculture, Forestry and Fishing (6.1% compared to 2.0%)
+- A smaller percentage of value added by Professional, Scientific and Technical Services (4.9% compared to 10.7%)